galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 --------

 truevalue and falsevalue should have the actual parameter included.
-This makes it really easy to reference the param-name in the cheetah command section.
+This makes it really easy to reference the param name in the Cheetah command section.

 .. code:: xml